 The good news is that some women can get life insurance – even if they’ve had breast cancer.
 For example, the most common type of non-invasive breast cancer is Ductal Carcinoma in Situ (DCIS), and this form is non-life-threatening, but it can develop into a deadlier form later on.
 But it is not uncommon for women with DCIS to qualify for life insurance.

-Everyone who has ANYONE depending on them financially needs life insurance.
-It’s a great, affordable way to help safeguard your family’s financial future when you die.
-And if you think you’re going to live forever, the last time we checked, the odds of death are still 1 out of ONE.
-(We don’t kid about these things.)
+Everyone who has loved ones depending on them financially needs life insurance.
+It’s a great, affordable way to help safeguard your family’s financial future when you’re no longer there to provide.

 Now call us at 800-496-9083 and speak to a real person! (yes, we’re old school.)
 You have enough things to think about, so we’ve taken the stress out of shopping for life insurance.